PokemonAutomation/ComputerControl/Wiki/Developer/MacInstallationGuide.md

 ### Compile Program

-Execute the command in Terminal:
+Make sure the current active folder in Terminal is "build_mac", then execute the command in Terminal:
 ```
 cmake --build . -j 10
 ```